alvinbaena/pwd-checker/README.md

 ## Unit Tests

-The project comes with unit tests for the `pkg` package only.
+The project comes with unit tests for the `gcs` amd `hibp` package only.
 All other packages are untested for now.

 ## Load Tests